The Host’s Blind Spot: Parasite Logic

 Exploration of Host Blind Spot as a physical exhibition, translated from its digital form into a spatial layout.
 A Kunstmatrix mock-up has been developed to test scale, adjacency, and material presence, and to communicate feasibility for potential future exhibition contexts.

-The digital exhibition constitutes the primary realised form of the project.
+The Spatial Field constitutes the primary realised form of the project.
 The physical exhibition mock-up is presented as a speculative translation rather than a finalised proposal, and functions as a planning and communication tool.

 Catalogue (PDF)